3315 South Bryan Rd., Brandon, FL 33511

 Engage.
 Connect.
 Grow.
 Serve.

-Our mission is to lead people to experience God's grace through a growing relationship with Jesus Christ.
-Our vision it to help people engage in a lifestyle of worship, connect in Christian community, grow to be disciples of Jesus Christ, and serve each other and the community.
+Our mission is to lead people to know God and experience His grace through a growing relationship with Jesus Christ.
+Our vision is to reach people where they are, create safe spaces for community, and serve others as followers of Jesus.

 Sundays at 8:15, 9:45, 11:15 a.m.